 The road hazards responsible for these kinds of motorcycle accidents vary.
 Examples of common road hazards in New Jersey include:

-- Uneven Roadways: Poorly maintained roads are responsible for many single-vehicle motorcycle accidents in New Jersey.
+Poorly maintained roads are responsible for many single-vehicle motorcycle accidents in New Jersey.
 An uneven or jagged roadway can make it difficult for a motorcyclist to maintain control of their bike.
 Additionally, potholes are a major problem for motorcycles because even a slight bump in the roadway can cause a motorcycle driver to lose control.
 Since motorcycles are less stable than cars, a motorcycle is far more susceptible to potholes in the road.
 These are particularly dangerous because it is difficult to see or calculate their size when there is rain or snow.
 Broken pavement is another hazard.